blackknight467/warehouseninja/README.md

 `$ composer.phar install`

-you will be prompted to enter some setup information such as your database connection information,  you can ignore the the mail setup
+You will be prompted to enter some setup information such as your database connection information,  you can ignore the the mail setup.

-to create your database, simply run the following commands
+To create your database, simply run the following commands:

 `$ php app/console doctrine:database:create`

 `$ php app/console doctrine:schema:create`

+You are now fully up and running.

 Commands
 --------